Smart Building Automation

 To summarize, energy management, HVAC control, lighting optimization, and occupancy management constitute the four pillars of a fully integrated Building Automation System.

-Based on all that we understand about the BAS, it is quite evident that a successful implementation of a BAS has enormous potential to change the way tenant, facility managers, and building owners can interact with a building and its operations.
+Based on all that we understand about the BAS, it is quite evident that a successful implementation of a BAS has enormous potential to change the way tenants, facility managers, and building owners can interact with a building and its operations.

-Importance and benefits of Building Automation System:
+Importance and Benefits of a Building Automation System:

-• Environment: Automated buildings can be triggered to operate within a certain set of usage threshold guidelines, which help to reduce unwanted energy consumption.
+BAS has significant importance in terms of the security of occupants and the environment.
+Building Automation Systems allow occupants to have control over their surroundings with an automated remote-control system.Environment: Automated buildings can be triggered to operate within a certain set of usage threshold guidelines, which help to reduce unwanted energy consumption.
 These smart buildings have a far reduced carbon footprint, hence making them more environmentally friendly and energy efficient.
 A well-connected plumbing system allows a building to produce negligible waste and augments correct water usage.
 Therefore, less waste is generated.

-• Safety & Security: This system provides complete control and intelligence over the CCTV footage, making it extremely easy to monitor a large-scale area.
+Safety & Security: This system provides complete control and intelligence over the CCTV footage, making it extremely easy to monitor a large-scale area.
 In case of any mishap, an auto-generated alert is sent, and the assigned operation team takes care of it.

 An IoT-powered BAS provides multiple benefits to both the building managers as well as the building occupants.
 Some of the key benefits:

-• Lowered Maintenance Costs: Even though the initial installation and implementation of the entire BAS are relatively expensive, the system pays for itself with a short duration of its operation.
+Lowered Maintenance Costs: Even though the initial installation and implementation of the entire BAS are relatively expensive, the system pays for itself with a short duration of its operation.
 Studies have shown that a BAS installation can result in cost savings of 10 to 30 percent.

-• Control: With an automated system, one can possess 24/7 remote access to the entire building system from any internet-enabled device.
+Control: With an automated system, one can possess 24/7 remote access to the entire building system from any internet-enabled device.
 This feature is highly beneficial for employees who are at work during off-hours.

 As we have come to the end of this post, you are now one step ahead in your quest to explore Building Automation Systems.
 We hope this guide has given you enough clarity about what a BAS is and what it isn’t.